The Shifter

 Carnivore Shapes

-Your Bloodline has infused you with an instinctive knowledge of certain Beasts.
+Your Bloodline infuses you with an instinctive knowledge of certain animals.
 Beasts with the Carnivore creature subtype are considered Bloodline Shapes for you.

 Prey Drive

-on Natural Weapon attacks against your Prey and you
+- Your Natural Weapon attacks against your Prey score

 Carnivore Beasts

-The Beasts listed in the table below are Bloodline Shapes for Shifters of the Carnivore Bloodline.
-These Beast stat blocks can be found in the Laserllama Compendium of Beasts.
+The Carnivore Beasts by CR below are Bloodline Shapes for Carnivore Shifters.
+The updated Carnivore Beast stat blocks can be found in the Laserllama Compendium of Beasts:

 | CR | Beast |